opengeospatial/ogcapi-environmental-data-retrieval/README.md

 In December 2020, the OGC Technical Committee agreed, with no objections to unanimous consent, to have an **electronic vote** to recommend the specification for public release as an OGC Standard.

+**Conformance Test Suite** work is starting at the beginning of 2021.

 ### Draft Spec

 The latest draft of the standard in this repository is built daily (based on the configuration contained in the [asciidoctor.json](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/asciidoctor.json) file):